-Upon submission of a Complaint via the EPS Complaint Hotline or Complaint Webform, Reporters are provided with a Report ID and Personal Identification Number (PIN).
-These numbers must be saved by the Reporter when they call back or log in to the webform to receive messages from EPS and/or to submit additional information.
+Hotline Reports: Callers are provided a Report ID and Personal Identification Number (PIN).
+Reporters are asked to save this information to call back and receive messages from EPS and/or to submit additional information.

 For all Complaints received per above, the following procedure takes place: